 Gold was first discovered in the Malartic area in 1923.
-Gold production on the Canadian Malartic property began in 1935 and continued uninterrupted until 1965.
-Following various ownership changes over the ensuing years, Osisko Mining Corporation acquired ownership of the Canadian Malartic property in 2004.
-Based on a feasibility study completed in December 2008, Osisko Mining Corporation completed construction of a 55,000 tonne per day mill complex, tailings impoundment area, five million cubic metre polishing pond and road network by February 2011, and the mill was commissioned in March 2011.
-The Canadian Malartic mine achieved commercial production on May 19, 2011.
+Gold production on the Canadian Malartic Complex began in 1935 and continued uninterrupted until 1965.
+Following various ownership changes over the ensuing years, Osisko Mining Corporation acquired ownership of the Canadian Malartic Complex in 2004.
+Osisko Mining Corporation completed construction of a 55,000 tonne per day mill complex, tailings impoundment area, five million cubic metre polishing pond and road network, and the mill was commissioned in March 2011.
+The Canadian Malartic Mine achieved commercial production on May 19, 2011.
+In June 2023, Agnico updated the Odyssey Underground Mine's life of mine plan to, among other things, integrate additional mineral resources, and extend the anticipated mine life to 2042.